alexliesenfeld/health/README.md

 }
 ```

-If our database is down, the request `curl -u username:password http://localhost:3000/health` would yield a response
+Because our search component is down, the request `curl -u username:password http://localhost:3000/health`
-with HTTP status code `503 (Service Unavailable)`, and the following JSON response body:
+would yield a response with HTTP status code `503 (Service Unavailable)`, and the following JSON response body:

 ```json
 {